ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterBuiltIns/course.md

 ## Access Control

-This example shows how Tezos.source can be used to deny access to an entrypoint.
+This example shows how Tezos.get_source can be used to deny access to an entrypoint.

 ```
 const owner: address = ("tz1KqTpEZ7Yob7QbPE4Hy4Wo8fHG8LhKxZSx" as address);